 The BMCT tests mechanical aptitude as well as spatial reasoning and mechanical knowledge.
 One of the main drawbacks also to the BMCT is that it requires previous mechanical education, whereas the WTMA does not.

 These three mechanical aptitude measures are the most common in use today by employers.
 If you are intimidated by the idea of taking mechanical tests, there is one piece of advice which works- don't be.
-You cannot study for mechanical aptitudes, and if adequately given you will always score the same basic score on any mechanical aptitude test.
+You cannot study for mechanical aptitudes, and if adequately given you will always score the same primary score on any mechanical aptitude test.
 Unlike standardized tests, mechanical aptitude test measures your ability to learn, not what you already know.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 You can preview and edit on the next page before your submission is sent in.
 You will also be informed about this site's privacy policies.